164adityakumar/uni-Calender-backend/README.md

 - For sending the data as per schema use your own unique userId in the request body , this userId will be used to GET/DELETE the event from the database.
 - No need to add a link it will be automatically generated

+- ### Additionaly added PM2 for process management for Deploying .

 ### Following details shall be included in the event model schema:

 - [x] eventName